julianmarcoux/julianmarcoux.github.io/_pages/reading_group.md

 - Zoom link: TBA

-The LTAM is happy to join the Rare Voices Micro Research Cluster Seminar
+The LTAM joins the Rare Voices Micro Research Cluster Seminar
 =========

 Once per month, the LTAM joins the [Rare Voices Micro Research Cluster Seminar] to attend presentations by PhD students from the [University of Lausanne], the [University of Geneva], and the [Graduate Institute].